kevoy2/CSC-SWE-Lingo_Master_Coders/README.md

 6. Use “npm install bcrypt” in the command prompt to install the bycrypt for Node.js.
 7. Use “npm install express” in the command prompt to install the express for Node.js.
 8. Use “npm install dotenv” in the command prompt to install the dotenv for Node.js.
-9. Note: you will need the .env file to run the test cases for the User Login and Registration for yourself.
-Since, it is not available through GitHub.
+9. Start the local host using 'node server.js' where the file is stored utilizing the command prompt.
-10. Start the local host using 'node server.js' where the file is stored utilizing the command prompt.
+10. Start by opening the 'index.html' file if you are running the entire application.

-11. Start by opening the 'index.html' file if you are running the entire application.
+Note: you will need the .env file to run the web application.
+Since it is not available through GitHub.